 Stadium and Theater Accidents

 When people attend a performance or a sports event, they expect an enjoyable afternoon or evening without fearing for their safety.
 People or entities that own or operate these facilities have certain responsibilities to the public under Florida law.
-While they are not automatically liable for every accident that occurs on their premises, there are many situations in which an injured person may recover damages due to dangerous conditions at a stadium or theater.
+While they are not automatically liable for every accident that occurs on their premises, there are many situations in which an injured person may recover damages due to a stadium or theater accident.
 For example, the lighting at the venue may be inadequate, food may be spilled on the floor, staircases may have cracked steps, or handrails may be hazardously rickety.
 If you or a loved one has been hurt at a theater or stadium, the Pembroke Pines premises liability attorneys at Cohn and Smith are ready to help.Pursuing Compensation for a Stadium or Theater Accident

 Under Florida negligence law, a person who is hurt due to the failure of a business operator to act in a reasonably prudent manner may be able to recover damages for their injuries.
 This compensation includes payment for past and future medical expenses, lost wages and loss of future earning capacity, and pain and suffering following an accident at a stadium or theater.